Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190404: The Python host software packages were updated.
+Users will need to rerun the ~/klipper/scripts/install-octopi.sh script (or otherwise upgrade the python dependencies if not using a standard OctoPi installation).

 20190404: The i2c_bus and spi_bus parameters (in various config
 sections) now take a bus name instead of a number.